kubesysadm/kubesysadm/README.md

 [![Release](https://img.shields.io/github/release/kubesysadm/kubesysadm.svg)](https://github.com/kubesysadm/kubesysadm/releases)
 [![LICENSE](https://img.shields.io/github/license/kubesysadm/kubesysadm.svg)](https://github.com/kubesysadm/kubesysadm/blob/main/LICENSE)

-# kubesysadm
+# kubesysadm(KuberSysAdm)
 [kubesysadm](https://kubesysadm.sysadm.cn/) is a management tool for managing kubernete's resource.
-It provides a suite mechanisms and methods
+It is short for KUBErnete SYStem ADMInistration.
+And it provides a suite mechanisms and methods to manage resource of kubernetes.

-// TODO(user): Add simple overview of use/purpose
+Kubesysadm is based on kubernetes Operator technoloygy.
+And it focuses on automated operations and maintenance of kubernetes clusters.

-## Description
+## Features
-// TODO(user): An in-depth paragraph about your project and overview of use
+Now the features of kubesysadm described as the following:
+- Automatically restart the workload gracefully we know that the workload(Deployment, statefulSet, DaemaonSet) does not automatically restart gracefully when the configMap/secret referenced by the workload changes.
+This results in updates to configMap not being applied to the workload in a timely manner.

+  kubesysadm can monitor the configMaps/secrets referenced by workloads based on user-configured rules.
+Kubesysadm will restart the workload gracefully when it finds the configMap/secret referenced by the workload has changed.

+- Monitoring rule configuration users can configure the monitoring rules.

 ## Getting Started

 ### Prerequisites